jvpcms/Pricing_Alerts/README.md

 CHECK_INTERVAL_SECONDS=300
 ```

-Get a free Brapi API key at [brapi.dev](https://brapi.dev).
-Any SMTP server works (Gmail, Outlook, SendGrid, etc.).

 ## Architecture

 Provider-based design with constructor dependency injection.
-Each concern is behind an interface with swappable implementations:
+Each external concern is behind an interface:

-- **`IPricingProvider`** — fetches stock prices (Brapi, Mock)
+- **`IPricingProvider`** — fetches stock prices (`BrapiPricingProvider`, `MockPricingProvider`)
-- **`IEmailProvider`** — sends alerts (SMTP, Mock)
+- **`IEmailProvider`** — sends alerts (`SmtpEmailProvider`, `MockEmailProvider`)

-Providers are wired up via static factories and injected into `PriceTracker`, which owns the polling loop and state machine.
-Adding a new pricing source or email backend only requires implementing the relevant interface and registering it in its factory.
+Providers are instantiated via static factories and injected into `PriceTracker`.
+Swapping pricing sources or email backends requires only implementing the relevant interface.

+`PriceTracker` owns the polling loop and a state machine (`Normal / Low / High`).
+Alerts fire only on state transitions — a price that stays below the low threshold does not spam the recipient on every check.

+## Technical Decisions

+**Polling with `PeriodicTimer`** — uses .NET's `PeriodicTimer` rather than a `Timer` callback or a `Task.Delay` loop. `PeriodicTimer` won't queue a new tick if the previous check is still running, preventing task accumulation under slow network conditions.

+**Concurrent batch mode** — in batch mode, each `PriceTracker` runs as an independent `Task` under `Task.WhenAll`.
+Price fetching and email delivery are both I/O-bound, so all tickers poll concurrently with no throughput penalty proportional to ticker count.

+**Docker-based build** — binaries are compiled inside a Docker container and extracted with `docker cp`.
+The only host dependencies are Docker and make; no .NET SDK required.

 ## Building from source

-Requires Docker and make.

 ```bash
 make build-linux        # Linux